Instructor: Liza Wynette

 8. Portfolio preparation: If you are happy with the results of this project, consider including it in your portfolio.
 If necessary, continue to make refinements until you are 100% satisfied with the project.
 Be sure to back-up all your files for future editing.

-9. Extra credit: Submit your project into next year's student show by printing an art gallery quality proof and mounting it on foam board.
+9. Extra credit: Submit your project into next year's student show by entering either a wine bottom with your label attached or a photo mock-up mounted to foamcore.
 Also prepare an archival quality JPEG (see example) (1000px wide, no larger than 200K) and submit your project using the online entry form at gds.parkland.edu/show.
 Your project may win a cash prize and be published in a showcase of student work on Parkland's website.